HudsonSchumaker/Ozone-Carla/README.md

 Compiler for O³ language

-Steps in the compilation process: preprocessing lexical analysis parsing
+Steps in the compilation process: <br>
+  preprocessing
+  lexical analysis
+  parsing